UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_02.md

 In the image, you can see the public repository of JupyterLab that has been cloned and opened using VS Code.

-Understanding how the relationships between the branches provides vital information about the structure of a project, the different modifications, and how to fix problems if they arise.
+Understanding these graph-based commit history visualizations is helpful to understand the relationships between branches, provides vital information about the structure of a project, and can help you fix problems if they arise.
+For example, we can tell from the image in this slide that there are three active branches: the default master branch (the topmost commit), the branch for version 3.4 (the second commit from the top), and an older branch with a snapshot of the repo (commit message: "Update snapshots for challenger commit").

 ---